dimdenGD/OldTwitter/README.md

 Extension won't be pixel perfect copy of old Twitter.
 I just took general look and feel of it.

 #### I installed extension and my timeline is feels kinda unusual
 You had algorithmical timeline enabled.
-By default OldTwitter turns on chronological timeline.
+By default OldTwitter turns on reverse chronological timeline.
 If you really want algo timeline back go to [extension settings](https://twitter.com/old/settings).
-*Fun fact: algo timeline is around 5 times slower than chronological one*
+*Fun fact: algo timeline is around 5 times slower than reverse chronological one*

 #### How do I visit original Twitter client after installing extension?
 Go to [mobile.twitter.com](https://mobile.twitter.com).